puppetlabs/puppet-agent/CONTRIBUTING.md

     why this is a problem, and how the patch fixes the problem when applied.
 ````

-* Puppet Agent does not currently have automated tests, as it is tested
+* Puppet agent does not currently have automated tests, as it is tested
   indirectly via its components.
 In the future additional automated validation
   may be added.